alexchiu100014/nuketashi/README.md

 ["Nukitashi 2"](https://qruppo.com/products/nukitashi2/) scripts (and hopefully other ShiinaRi*-based games) on other platforms, such as macOS, Linux, Android, etc...

+This is "experimental" i.e. quite far from the best.

+## Screenshots

 ![ikuko](assets/screenshot_ikuko.png)
 https://qruppo.com/

-This is "experimental" i.e. quite far from the best.

 ## Prerequisites